slonopotamus/cportage/README.markdown

 Compiling
 ---------

-1. Create an empty directory and `cd` into it.
+1. Create an empty directory and `cd` into it
-2. Run `cmake /path/to/cportage/source/dir/`.
+2. Run `cmake /path/to/cportage/sources/dir/`
 That'll generate a makefile and various cmake helper things.
-3. Run `ccmake .` and configure build options.
+3. Run `ccmake .` and configure build options
-4. Now, run `make` to compile cportage sources and `make install` to install.
+4. Now, run `make` to compile cportage sources and `make install` to install

-**Attention**, CMake doesn't support `make uninstall`.
+**Attention**, CMake doesn't support `make uninstall`

 Documentation
 -------------